 cardinality(arr1)

-arr1must be of an array type.
+arr1must be an array.

-The return value is of the integer type.
+The return value is an integer.

 Here are some examples: